ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/start/visual_story/create_bookend.md

 ---
 $title: Creating the bookend
 $order: 7
-description: Now that you've added all of your pages, let's look at the last screen of the story, the "bookend".
-This last screen wraps up the story...
+description: Now that you've added all of your pages, let's look at the last screen of the story, the bookend.
+This last screen wraps up the story ...
 author: bpaduch
 ---